deanturpin/meta/README.md

 > I'm not doing anything _really_ wrong like dealing drugs or something

 Whilst it is probably true you are not on the FBI's most wanted list, you are still being tracked and profiled.
-Mortgage lenders and employers might be super interested to know you are hitting the casino every evening, or are flagged as having some health issue.
+Mortgage lenders and employers might be super interested to know you are hitting the casino every evening, or you're flagged as having some health issue.
 The nothing-to-hide crew ought to consider that there is no discussion as to _why_ you have been declined a loan.

 ## Using Meta plaforms to promote your business

-This is tricky as it's difficult to justify reducing your reach; especially if you're not overwhelmed with work.
+This is tricky as it's difficult to justify reducing your reach, especially if you're not currently overwhelmed with work.

 ## Meta's changing policies